Cloud-CV/EvalAI/docs/source/faq(developers).md

 Uninstall and then install karma again and also don't forget to clean the global as well as project npm cache.
 Then try again the step 8.

-#### While running the unit tests, I am getting the error similar to as shown below:
+#### Q. While running the unit tests, I am getting the error similar to as shown below:

 ```
 ________________ ERROR collecting tests/unit/web/test_views.py _________________